 Psychological changes in males can include:

-As professional development - for anyone needing to broaden or deepen their understanding of children and adolescents.
+will broaden and deepen your understanding of children and adolescents.